modernserf/hyperyak/README.md

 The technical answer to this question is the pervasive use of version control, transclusion, and first-class systems of identity.
 I'm gonna handwave over exactly how this would work, but the general idea is that disk space is growing at an exponential rate and in the future it will be possible to store not just the current state of a hypermedia document but every state it has ever been in.
 When we work on a document together, we can work on separate branches and then merge then when we're done, or even have our changes continuously zipped together via an operational transform.
 Annotations and comments would work via a mutual transclusion -- if you write something and I comment on it, I'm transcluding your original article into my document and you're transcluding my annotations into your publication.
 Notions of identity allow you to manage, to some extent, the privacy of a document, decide who's version of a document is the authoritative one, and facilitate things like whitelisting or blacklisting changes and annotations made by others.

+- something about code is data, and the DVCS model is useful for sharing code as well as managing data

 - The human side of this is more complicated.
 The more we open ourselves to collaboration and community-building, the more time and effort we need to spend moderating those communities.
 - We've all given up on newsgroups or chatrooms because of the destructive force of just a handful of griefers; imagine what our lives will be like when there are trolls wherever we go.
+- This describes a set of primitives for managing state and access.
+    + every community has different needs, and they should be free to build something that fits their needs instead of using a one-size-fits-all solution
+    + but users shouldn't be expected to work in these primitives -- they should be able to use this in terms of their domain objects, not in terms of the version graph
+    + we'll know we've failed if the standard way to manage versions is with a command-line tool
 - Every community will have different mores and different requirements for their collaboration and moderation thereof, best to provide low-level access to version control and identity and let communities build their own solutions, rather than imposing a one-size-fits-all system
 - empathy important on moderation side as well
+    + lampshade linus' rants
     + forking a community should be a last resort
     + prophecy of eternal september
     + communities live and die by their ability to welcome new people